 The Pax 3 vaporizer even has an app that allows the user to customize the preset temperatures to their liking.
 This feature gives the user maximum customization without overcomplicating the user interface.
 This unit is packed with features, but it still has that beautiful, minimalist design that Pax fans have come to love.
-It even comes with a ten-year warranty.
-Pax 3 users can have peace of mind knowing that also if the unit stops working, they’ve made a smart, long-term purchase.
+The device even comes with a ten-year warranty.
+So Pax users can have peace of mind knowing that if the unit stops working, they’ve made a smart, long-term purchase.

 What is in the Pax 3 Kit?

 There are two Pax 3 kits: the basic package and the complete kit.
 The complete kit costs a bit more than the basic kit.
-However, the complete kit comes with a lot of accessories that many users will want.
-The basic kit is a more budget-friendly option that comes with bare essentials.
-If the budget is tight, it’ll provide the basics, and there’s always the option to buy the accessories at a later time.
+However, the full kit comes with a lot of accessories that many users will want.
+The basic pack is a more budget-friendly option that comes with bare essentials.
+If the budget is tight, it’ll provide the basics, and there’s always the option to buy the accessories later.

 - Pax 3 vaporizer